fairy-stockfish/variant-nnue-tools/docs/generate_training_data_nonpv.md

 `count` - the number of training data entries to generate.
 1 entry == 1 position.
 Default: 1000000 (1M).

-`exploration_min_nodes` - the min number of nodes to use for exploraton during selfplay.
+`exploration_min_nodes` - the min number of nodes to use for exploration during selfplay.
 Default: 5000.

-`exploration_max_nodes` - the max number of nodes to use for exploraton during selfplay.
+`exploration_max_nodes` - the max number of nodes to use for exploration during selfplay.
 The number of nodes is chosen from a uniform distribution between min and max.
 Default: 15000.

 `exploration_save_rate` - the ratio of positions seen during exploration self play games that are saved for later rescoring.
 Default: 0.01 (meaning 1 in 100 positions seen during search get saved for rescoring).

 `output_file` - the name of the file to output to.
-If the extension is not present or doesn't match the selected training data format the right extension will be appened.
+If the extension is not present or doesn't match the selected training data format the right extension will be appended.
 Default: generated_gensfen_nonpv

 `eval_limit` - evaluations with higher absolute value than this will not be written and will terminate a self-play game.
 Should not exceed 10000 which is VALUE_KNOWN_WIN, but is only hardcapped at mate in 2 (\~30000).
 Default: 4000